Our Leadership and Governance

 How Council Works

-It is the practice of ACTRA Toronto Council to meet on the first Tuesday of every month in the Sean Mulcahy Council Chamber at the ACTRA Toronto office or on-line through video-conferencing, except for one month in the summer.
+Currently, ACTRA Toronto Council meets either in person or via Zoom teleconference on the first Tuesday of every month (except for one month in the summer) to receive information, reports and advice from senior staff and to create policy.
 Council must meet once every three months.
 Quorum for regular business is 12 members or alternates present.
 The By-Laws define an expanded quorum where issues such as budgets or elections are required.

-ACTRA Toronto’s Operating Plan and Budget are set by the Council each year and presented at the Annual General Meeting of Members in February.
+ACTRA Toronto’s Operating Plan and Budget are set by the Council each year and presented at the Annual General Meeting of members.
 View the Operating Plan and Audited Financial Statements for details.

 What Does ACTRA Toronto Council do?

-• Debates and votes on motions to respond to member and industry concerns
+• Introduces, debates and votes on motions that respond to member and industry concerns.

 The ACTRA Toronto Councillor Handbook